MogilenkoLabVUMC/Clara_RANKL_STAR_macrophage_infection/README.md

 This part of the analysis gives us bubble plots and the NES barplots.
 You should check those, if you`re interested if the pathway was enriched at some particular timepoint.

 **Part 2: Heatmaps and Expression Patterns**
-Once enriched pathways are identified, the next question becomes: how do these pathways actually behave across conditions and timepoints?
+Once enriched pathways are identified, the next question becomes: how do these pathways actually "behave" across conditions and timepoints?
 To answer that, we generate heatmaps showing expression of genes in those pathways.
 There are two types of heatmaps we use:

 **1. Pathway-level Heatmaps (Average Expression):**
 For a selected pathway, we take the core gene set (i.e., the most contributing genes from GSEA), extract their normalized expression values (e.g., log-transformed read counts) per sample, and compute the mean expression across all genes in that set.
 This gives us a single average expression value per sample for the pathway.

 **2. Gene-level Heatmaps:**
 Here, instead of summarizing the entire pathway into one number, we display the normalized expression for each gene in the pathway across all samples.
-This allows us to visualize individual gene behavior within the pathway.
+This allows us to visualize individual gene "behavior" within the pathway.
 In both cases, we then standardize the expression values using z-scores.
 This means each gene’s expression is scaled relative to its own mean and variability across the selected samples.
 In combined 4h+24h heatmaps, z-scoring is done across all samples (4h and 24h), so color patterns reflect differences across timepoints.
-In separate 4h and 24h heatmaps, z-scoring is done within each timepoint, helping reveal timepoint-specific expression patterns that may otherwise be masked.
+In separate 4h and 24h heatmaps, z-scoring is done within each timepoint, which supposedly should help reveal timepoint-specific expression patterns that may otherwise be masked.

-To summarize:
+**To summarize:**

 GSEA uses differential expression stats to show which pathways are enriched.
 Pathway heatmaps show the average normalized expression (log2-counts) across genes in a pathway.